Cynefin is the Welsh word for a place where the nature feels right – where it feels like home – and the road which leads there is paved with stories.

 Who the information may be shared with

 We sometimes need to share the personal information we process with the individual themself and also with other organisations.
-Where this is necessary we are required to comply with all aspects of the Data Protection Act (DPA).
+Where this is necessary we are required to comply with all aspects of the Data Protection Act (DPA) and subsequently GDPR.
 What follows is a description of the types of organisations we may need to share some of the personal information we process with for one or more reasons.

 - business associates